Simmetopia/apollo-prisma-graphql/teaser_blog.md

 Lastly in the resolver is where the actual magic is happening, here we are taking `data` from the arguments, and the `ctx` which ApolloServer will inject into every resolver, we can create our type.
 Photon is a auto generated object that acts as and interface to our database.

-The `ctx.photon.items.create` return a promise, but ApolloServer is smart enough to know that is has to wait for the data before returning data to the client.
+The `ctx.db.items.create` return a promise, but ApolloServer is smart enough to know that is has to wait for the data before returning data to the client.